 The two primary book references I use to identify Sierra Nevada wildflowers are John Muir Laws “The Laws Field Guide to the Sierra Nevada” and Karen Wiese’s “A Falcon Guide: Sierra Nevada Wildflowers.”
-However, I perform plenty of online searches as well because most often reference books show idealized versions (i.e. height of the flower’s bloom) of the Sierra Nevada Wildflowers in question, whereas online you can sometimes find a broader spectrum of how the wildflowers look throughout their life cycle.
+However, I have some other books (scroll to the bottom for images and titles) and I perform plenty of online searches, including iNaturalist.
+What I like about online resources is that it’s super convenient, but also because most reference books show idealized versions (i.e. height of the flower’s bloom) of the Sierra Nevada Wildflowers in question, whereas online you can sometimes find a spectrum of how the wildflowers look throughout their life cycle.
 Also, I occasionally carry the “Tahoe Area Plants & Animals Pocket Naturalist Guide” published by the Great Basin Outdoor School and Nevada Fish & Wildlife Education Project for a quick reference.

 Although I also attempt to photograph Sierra Nevada wildflowers at their peak (that’s when they’re most beautiful, after all), I don’t always succeed.
 So I hope that the photos I post on Tahoe Trail Guide about wildflowers (in their various states of growth) in the Lake Tahoe Region provide you with a nice overview of wildflowers in the Lake Tahoe Region and help to enhance your outdoor experiences.